 3. Under Desktop shortcut, click Create Shortcut .

 Note: This will create a generic shortcut that is not for a specific host.
-To create one for a specific host, such as Ruby, first sign into Ruby with your user name and password, and then go to File / Save Layout.
+To create one for a specific host, such as opal, first sign into opal with your user name and password, and then go to File / Save Layout.
 After that, go to Settings and choose Create Shortcut.
 When you click on this shortcut each time, it will prompt you for your password.

 If you are transferring files, go to the File --> Disconnect .
 If you are working in a Unix environment, type logout on the command line.